nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 <div style="page-break-after: always;"></div>

-If you want to get help for a specific command, type in `help [COMMAND]`.
-For example, the following screenshot shows what happens if you type in `help add`.
+##### Scenario 2: Getting help for `add` command

+Let us assume that you want to add an event but you are unsure of the command.

+You can do this by typing `help add`.

+The output from the program should be:

 ```
 help add